Single Market

 Clearly defined and harmonised EU provisions are the necessary first step to avoid the adoption of diverging and disproportionate national measures, which result in EU market fragmentation.
 Core provisions should be clearly enshrined in the main EU legislative text or in its implementing acts.

-These conditions are essential to support the EU Green Deal’s ambitions by avoiding negative impacts on legal certainty, ensuring the effective enforcement of environmental targets and safeguarding the free movement of packaging and packaged goods.
+These conditions are essential to support the EU Green Deal’s ambitions and the overall objective of competitiveness by avoiding negative impacts on legal certainty, ensuring the effective enforcement of environmental targets and safeguarding the free movement of packaging and packaged goods.

-In that sense, EUROPEN notably supports the Council Conclusions on Competitiveness, which underscored the urgency of removing remaining barriers and enhancing regulatory cooperation among Member States.
+In that sense, EUROPEN supports the Council Conclusions on Competitiveness, which underscored the urgency of removing remaining barriers and enhancing regulatory cooperation among Member States, and has put forward concrete recommendations in view of the EU Commission’s Single Market Strategy 2025, to be unveiled in June.